How to Stop Overreacting in a Relationship: 10 Steps

 People may struggle to act rationally and overreact when they’re under a lot of stress.

-9. Mental health disorders like anxiety disorder or bipolar disorder
+9. Mental health disorders

-10. Basic and psychological needs are not adequately met
+10. Needs are not adequately met

-How to stop overreacting in a relationship: 10 Steps
+How to stop overreacting in a relationship: 10 steps

 1. Identify your emotional triggers

 You might feel triggered by your partner’s word choice, actions, or tone.
-For instance, you may not like when your spouse cuts you off and doesn’t let you finish what you were saying.
+For instance, you may not like when your spouse cuts you off and doesn’t let you finish what you are saying.
 It might make you feel hurt and dismissed.

 This behavior may trigger your overreaction, and you might find yourself yelling at them so that you can feel heard.
 Once you figure out the source of your strong and intense response, you may start to manage it effectively instead of lashing out.